 And Jewish groups, of course, were uniformly distraught at what was yet another threat by the president to send right-wing militias — almost all of which hold explicitly anti-Semitic views — into the streets after the election.

-- If Biden wins, Adelson and evangelicals are out, AIPAC’s back and J Street’s in with a bang
+- If Biden Wins, Adelson and Evangelicals Are Out and J Street’s in With a Bang

 But the RJC?
 It had only words of praise for Trump.
 It posted a statement on social media, noting that the president had frequently condemned white supremacists in the past, and quoted two such statements.
 There was surely no need, it implicitly asserted, for the president to offer yet another condemnation.